MarwanMAlfalah/content-phishing-detection/README.md

 MIT — see [LICENSE](LICENSE).
 Use it, fork it, build on it.
 A citation if you publish based on it would be appreciated.

 ---

-## Contact

-For questions about the paper or methodology, contact Yousif A. Al-Haj at `yalhaj@gmail.com`.

-For issues with the code itself, please open a GitHub issue rather than emailing — that way the answer helps everyone.
->>>>>>> 09bf642 (Initial release: complete reproducible pipeline for AITA paper)